se2p/ps-wise-2021-program-description/README.md

 ### End of the Game

 A game ends when the player uncover all non-mine squares (win) or a mine is detonated (lost).
-Flagging all the mined squares is not required.
+Flagging all the mined squares is not required to finish the game; however, when the game is lost all the mines must be clearly shown on the board.

 ## The Text-based Graphical User Interface (GUI)
 The GUI of the game is made entirely by characters, like in very old games.
 This is mostly because it is easy to automatically test whether your implementation is correct or not.
 There are no colors, but you need to generate the right characters (see below).